kms15/cubedistance/README.md

 includes a CPU based Monte Carlo calculation.
-The python script in this repository is designed to accept the same parameters and generate similar output as the C code in the linked project, but generally runs much faster when run with larger samples sizes (I've seen as much as a 400x speedup using a fast GPU).
+The python script in this repository is designed to accept the same parameters and generate similar output as the C code in the linked project, but generally runs much faster when run with larger samples sizes (I've seen as much as a 150x speedup using a fast GPU).

-Three significant trade offs are made to achieve this:
+Two significant trade offs are made to achieve this:

- 1. Calculations are done in 32-bit precision (as most GPUs do not support 64-bit precision).

- 2. More dependencies are required (e.g. TensorFlow, TensorFlow-Probability, and potentially libraries like libcudnn for GPU support).
+ 1. More dependencies are required (e.g. TensorFlow, TensorFlow-Probability, and potentially libraries like libcudnn for GPU support).

- 3. The code is less intuitive as it involves manipulating 3 dimensional tensors (but this is precisely what allows it to run well on massively parallel architectures such as a GPUs).
+ 2. The code is less intuitive as it involves manipulating 3 dimensional tensors (but this is precisely what allows it to run well on massively parallel architectures such as a GPUs).